robert/robert.github.com/_posts/2019-11-08-i-will-give-you-feedback-on-your-code.md

 * Put it on [GitHub](https://github.com) and send me the link (if you haven't used GitHub before then [start here](https://lab.github.com/githubtraining/paths/first-day-on-github)
 * Put it on a text-sharing site like [PasteBin](https://pastebin.com) and send me the link

 In your email or in a comment at the top of your code files, please include the words "`This code is made available under the Creative Commons Zero 1.0 License (https://creativecommons.org/publicdomain/zero/1.0)`".
-This is to make sure that I'm legally allowed to write about your code - see the FAQ below for more details.
+This is to make sure that I'm legally allowed to write about your code - see the [FAQ](#faq) for more details.
 Once I receive your email I'll reply quickly to say hello and when you can expect a proper reply by.

 Don't delay - apply now.
 I'm going to reply to submissions in roughly the order I receive them, and it's only a matter of time before I get a new PlayStation.
 I'm looking forward to hearing from you.